I’d love to know what galaxy you’ve been living on, if you didn’t know Wonder Woman is getting her own movie. WONDER WOMAN HAS HER OWN MOVIE.

 This summer, director Patty Jenkins will bring Diana Prince (Gal Gadot) to the big screen.
 The long-awaited adventure centers on the Amazon princess' origins while growing up and training on the island of Themyscira.
 When she learns about the events of World War I from an American military pilot Steve Trevor (Chris Pine) who's washed ashore, she leaves home to stop the war.

 Previously released trailers over the past year have been nothing short of exciting as they’ve hinted at Wonder Woman flying solo.
 This latest one finally deserves a proper trailer reaction ‘cause I can’t contain my thoughts.
 Can you?
 Let’s check it out!
-What do you think – feel free to share in the comments below!
+What do you think – feel free to share in the comments!

 The first thing that sticks out to my mind about the trailer is how similar it is to other movies introducing or reviving male superheroes, yet it completely stands on its own.